Parents, we’ve got some great news: tidiness is cool.

 Rather, use this step to determine where you can de-clutter and streamline your household finances.
 Take a hard look at your inventory: how many checking accounts do you have?
 Savings accounts?
 401ks and IRAs?

-If you have a handful of bank accounts, remind yourself why you opened each account (and what it is currently used for).
+If you have a handful of bank accounts, remind yourself why you opened each account and whether it is still being used for that purpose.
 Maintaining separate accounts for specific purposes (i.e. daily checking, emergency fund, vacation fund, holiday money) is fine.
 If, however, you just haphazardly opened a bunch of bank accounts because one paid a slightly higher interest rate or another offered a ‘new customer welcoming bonus’, you may find it more practical to whittle your banking activity down to just one or two accounts going forward.

-And as it relates to retirement savings, many people don’t realize you are allowed to take your 401k with you after you leave a job (by “rolling” it to an IRA).
+And as it relates to retirement savings, many people don’t realize you are allowed to take your 401k with you after you leave a job.
 Or, on the flip side, you may have been proactive and rolled over your 401k after leaving old employers, but now, after doing this financial inventory, you see that you opened separate IRAs for each rollover.
 Again, ask yourself whether the status quo makes sense.
 In general, retirement accounts of the same class (i.e. traditional/pre-tax vs. roth) can be consolidated into just one account.
 In the long run you may find consolidation makes it simpler to implement and monitor a cohesive investment strategy, and will likely save a few headaches when it comes time for Required Minimum Distributions.

 Just as Kondo’s methods require consistency category-by-category in order to be effective, so too does building up (and protecting) a retirement nest egg.